High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Main results

-in the sense that it satisfies $ \lim_{n \to \infty, \; p/n \to c} |\hat{r}_\lambda^{\bullet} (X_n) - r_\lambda^{\bullet} (X_n)| = 0, \; \mbox{almost surely}, $ where $\bullet \in \lbrace train, \ test \rbrace$ and $T_p'(z)$ denotes the derivative of $T_p(z)$ with respect to $z$. \end{theorem} From Theorem \ref{theoremStat}, one can deduce that, in the high dimensional regime, the training and predictive risk crystallize around deterministic values that depend on the data only through their variance profile.
-These deterministic equivalents can be expressed explicitly whenever the variance profile is quasi doubly-stochastic since $T_p(z)$ is equal to the Marchenko-Pastur Stieltjes transform in this case (see Section \ref{sec:varprofile}).
+in the sense that it satisfies $ \lim_{n \to \infty, \; p/n \to c} |\hat{r}_\lambda^{\bullet} (X_n) - r_\lambda^{\bullet} (X_n)| = 0, \; \mbox{almost surely}, $ where $\bullet \in \lbrace train, \ test \rbrace$ and $T_p'(z)$, respectively $\widetilde T_n'(z)$, denotes the derivative of $T_p(z)$, respectively $\widetilde T_n(z)$, with respect to $z$. \end{theorem} From \cref{theoremStat}, one can deduce that, in the high-dimensional regime, the training and predictive risk crystallize around deterministic values that depend on the data only through their variance profile.
+These deterministic equivalents can be expressed explicitly whenever the variance profile is quasi doubly-stochastic since $T_p(z)$ is equal to the Marchenko-Pastur Stieltjes transform in this case (see \Cref{sec:varprofile}).
 However, the equivalents are not explicit in the general case since one does not have an explicit formula for $T_p(z)$.
 Nevertheless, $T_p(z)$ being the solution of a fixed-point equation, it can be approximated through a fixed-point algorithm.
-This alternative allowed us to perform numerical experiment that testify the accuracy of these deterministic equivalents (see Section \ref{sec:num}).
+This alternative allowed us to perform numerical experiments that testify the accuracy of these deterministic equivalents (see \Cref{sec:num}).

-{\JB We now study the choice of an optimal regularization parameter $\lambda$ using either the empirical predictive risk or its deterministic equivalent.
+We now study the choice of an optimal regularization parameter $\lambda$ using either the empirical predictive risk or its deterministic equivalent.